From BR Bullpen

 As a manager, LaRussa was a pioneer in the modern usage of relief pitchers, moving from the old "fireman" model where one top relief ace would be used in all tight situations, sometimes for multiple innings, to the "closer" model, where a pitcher is selected to pitch the 9th inning exclusively, and a supporting cast of relievers fills very precise roles (8th-inning set-up man, 7th inning set-up man, left-handed specialist) to ensure a lead is nursed from the time the starting pitcher leaves the game until the closer records the final out.
 He first put this system in place with the great Oakland teams of the late 1980s that featured future Hall of Famer Dennis Eckersley as closer, with Rick Honeycutt and Gene Nelson in supporting roles.
 He continued using that model in St. Louis, and in particular made a very large number of mid-inning pitching changes in order to seek successful lefty-on-lefty or righty-on-righty match-ups.
 The model was very successful, but LaRussa's tactics were criticized for slowing down the pace of the game to a crawl in late innings.
 They became the standard approach used by almost every manager by the end of the 1990s however.
 Another pioneering move LaRussa started was batting his pitcher 8th with the Cardinals.
 At first it was done to ensure that power-hitting first baseman Mark McGwire would have more men on base when he came up, but LaRussa persisted with the move afterwards depending on the personnel available to him, and was imitated by various other managers after a while.

 LaRussa's name was back in the news in mid-march of 2012 when it was rumored that he would be offered a senior executive position by billionaire hedge-fund manager Steve Cohen if his bid to buy the Los Angeles Dodgers from the bankrupt Frank McCourt was successful.
 Cohen was considered the front-runner in the competitive process, but had been criticized for not having many prominent baseball figures - aside from player agent Arn Tellem - on his team.
 In the end, Cohen's bid fell well short of that made by the group led by Mark Walter and Magic Johnson.
 In January 2014, his name surfaced again, this time as a leading candidate to replace Chuck Armstrong as President of the Seattle Mariners.
+However, it was the Arizona Diamondbacks who snapped him up, hiring him on May 17th as Chief Baseball Officer, reporting directly to team President Derrick Hall.
+Hall explained that the team's top brass were dissatisfied with the team's on-field results and were looking to LaRussa to right the ship.

 "If you think about it seriously, there is no way that you can apply Moneyball-type analysis to people that are involved in a competition against other people.
 The basis of Moneyball is very important [...]
 But [...] the individuals that are competing literally change from day to day [...] they sometimes change within the game itself." - Tony LaRussa